guiwitz/napari-imagegrains/README.md

 ## Issues

 If you encounter any problems, please [file an issue] along with a detailed description.

+## Authors

+The original software ImageGrain was developed by David Mair, Institute of Geological Sciences, University of Bern.
+The current plugin, a user-interface for the ImageGrains software, was developed by Guillaume Witz and Michael Horn, Data Science Lab, University of Bern in collaboration with David Mair.

+## Citation

+If you use this software, please cite the following publication: Mair, D., Witz, G., Do Prado, A.H., Garefalakis, P. & Schlunegger, F. (2023) Automated detecting, segmenting and measuring of grains in images of fluvial sediments: The potential for large and precise data from specialist deep learning models and transfer learning.
+Earth Surface Processes and Landforms, 1–18. <https://doi.org/10.1002/esp.5755>.

 [napari]: https://github.com/napari/napari
 [copier]: https://copier.readthedocs.io/en/stable/